 - Homemade Nacho Cheese Sauce (or try this vegan, nut-free version)

 - Don’t forget the drinks!
-Tex-Mex food pairs well with these Triple Citrus Frozen Margaritas.
+Tex-Mex food pairs well with these Triple Citrus Frozen Margaritas or these Passion Fruit Margaritas.

 Learn how easy it is to make delicious Fajita Veggies at home!
 This recipe is super flavorful and versatile.
 Use them in fajitas, as a quick and easy side dish or as a topping on just about everything.